 Preparing for a project review meeting with the boss

-It’s been the sole focus of your working day for the past few weeks, months or maybe even years.
+Project review preparation: this project has been the sole focus of your working day for the past few weeks, months or maybe even years.
 But finally, it’s complete, it’s over, it’s done.

 You’ve delivered that key project and you’re ready to dust yourself down and focus on the next one.
 Not so fast… it’s project review time!